herat2005/assignment1/README.md

 and server willl run on 8000 port

 ## Test
--cd frontend/
+- cd frontend/
--npm test
+- npm test
--npx jest --coverage
+- npx jest --coverage

 ## Error Handling / debugging
--Error Boundary Component
+- Error Boundary Component
--Error Page Component[appears on network as well as code error] -logger component to trace the state on console only enabled for dev mode
+- Error Page Component[appears on network as well as code error]
+- logger component to trace the state on console only enabled for dev mode

 ## Presentation
--Loader for every api retrieve data
+- Loader for every api retrieve data
--total available rows count display
+- total available rows count display
--responsive design
+- responsive design

 ## Not Able to Complete below Work
--Not able to work on design minnute detailing
+- Not able to work on design minnute detailing
--Also not able to write much test case
+- Also not able to write much test case